 Then there’s Spring holidays, May bank holiday weekends, visitors may come and go, life happens, and all of a sudden, there it is: you’re facing down June.
 And just when you thought there were still ‘a few weeks’ until holidays and departures begin, suddenly it’s only four weeks to go.
 And perhaps you’ll have a teacher’s newsletter oh-so-helpfully giving you the nice round figure of ‘only 18 days of school left!’

-That’s when mild panic might set in, because that may be 20 work or child-free days on paper, but subtract the days for school concerts, sports days, teacher appreciation and volunteering for the end-of-year disco.
+That’s when mild panic might set in, because that may be 18 child-free days on paper, but subtract the days for school concerts, sports days, teacher appreciation, and volunteering for the end-of-year disco.
 Subtract the coffee mornings that you absolutely can’t miss because it’s maybe one of the last-ever chances you’ll get to spend time with a friend.
-Subtract the appointments you realise you really should fit in before the weeks of family time.
+Subtract the appointments you realise you really should fit in before the summer weeks of family time.

 Add in the leaving parties and dinners and barbecues.
 In amongst all that, fit in planning your travel for the summer, whether it’s a family holiday, reunions with old friends, or touching base with all the different branches of the extended family back home.
 If you’re freelancing, or working from home, there’s work to finish up, projects to complete.

-Then, most of all, make sure there’s space for the goodbyes: not just fitting in the last coffee or dinner in the calendar, but the mental and emotional space to say a good goodbye.
+Then, most of all, make sure there’s space for the goodbyes: not just space in the calendar for the last coffee or dinner, but the mental and emotional space to say a good goodbye.
 In the midst of the planning and the headlong rush to the impending end-of-the-month deadline, you realise you have to take care of the moment, to make it count, to pay tribute to the relationship and the times spent together.

 (And I write all this in the mindset this year of a ‘stayer’.
 My ‘leaver’ friends must layer in planning and executing a country move.)